luigicapogrosso/Awesome-Split-Computing/README.md

 ## 🏠 About ##
 Here is a curated list of Split Computing & Early Exit papers and resources.

-🚧 This is an active repository, you can watch for following the latest advances.
+🚧 This is an active repository; you can watch for the latest advances.

 The ✨ indicates that this is an article that I co-authored.